mouuff/go-rocket-update/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/mouuff/go-rocket-update.svg)](https://pkg.go.dev/github.com/mouuff/go-rocket-update)

-Enable your Golang applications easily and safely to self update.
+Enable your Golang applications to easily and safely to self update.

 It provides the flexibility to implement different updating user experiences like auto-updating, or manual user-initiated updates, and updates from different sources.